What is a centrifuge?

 5. Clarification

 Clarification removes suspended solids from liquids.
 The process does not aim for complete separation of all particle types but instead produces a clarified liquid suitable for further processing.
-Industries such as wastewater treatment, beverage production, and chemical processing use clarification extensively.
-High-capacity floor-standing centrifuges are best suited to clarification tasks.
+Industries such as wastewater treatment, beverage production and chemical processing use clarification extensively.

 6. Isopycnic Centrifugation